gabriel-fabian/typescript-boilerplate/readme.md

 - [CommitMessageLinter][msg-linter] to prevent commits outside the conventional format.
 - [LintStaged][lint-staged] to run tests only on staged files.
 - [FakerJs][faker-js] to create random values for tests.
+- [ModuleAlias][module-alias] to handle the defined modules in tsconfig

 ## Getting Started